marinednadude/OSU-Machida-metazoan-18S-V8-PCR/NOAA-PMEL-OME-OSU-Machida-Metazoan-18S-V8-PCR-Protocol-BeBOP.md

 ### Time Needed to Execute the Procedure

-PCR preparation and running the PCR protocol for a single 96-well plate takes 3.5 hours (210 minutes), 120 mins of which is the thermocycler run time.
+PCR preparation, running the PCR protocol, and PCR clean-up for a single 96-well plate takes 3 hours (180 minutes), 45 mins of which is the thermocycler run time.
 Additional plates can be run simultaneously without greatly increasing the time required.

 ## EQUIPMENT